Challenges that turn campaigns into journeys

 Every challenge has the same four phases

-Pin this to your campaign brief.
+Pin this to your engagement brief.
 Every successful challenge moves through these four phases.
 Skip any of them and the funnel breaks at the predictable spot.

 Phase 1